Amoxicillin (as trihydrate)

 Your child may need urgent medical attention.

-If your child takes too much amoxycillin, they may feel sick or get diarrhoea.
+If your child takes too much amoxicillin, they may feel sick or get diarrhoea.

 While your child is taking this medicine